bsdpot/potluck/beast-of-argh/README.md

 The SCRAPENOMAD parameter is a list of nomad servers to scrape data from.
 Metrics must be configured in nomad.

-The SCRAPEDATABASE parameter is a list of PostgreSQL servers to scrape data from.
-Metric must be configured with the postgres_exporter.

 The TRAEFIKSERVER parameter is the IP address and port of a `traefik-consul` instance to scrape metrics from.
 It must be setup with metrics endpoint.

-The INFLUXDBSOURCE parameter is the IP address of an InfluxDB server to monitor.
-The INFLUXDBNAME parameter name is the database name.
-Metrics must be configured.
-Pass in a placeholder IP if no active InfluxDB server.

 The SMTPHOSTPORT parameter is the IP address and port of the mail server to use when sending alerts.